geomagpy/magpy/README.md

   - get the [MagPy Windows installer] here (under Downloads): https://cobs.geosphere.at
-  - download and execute magpy-x.x.x.exe
+  - download and execute magpy-2.x.x.exe
   - all required packages are included in the installer

   - MagPy will have a sub-folder in the Start menu.
 Here you will find three items: